 Use of Estimates

 The preparation of financial statements under GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The most significant estimates relate to proved crude oil and natural gas reserve volumes, future development costs, estimates relating to certain crude oil and natural gas revenues and expenses, fair value of derivative instruments, and deferred income taxes.
 Actual results may differ from those estimates.

 Cash and Cash Equivalents

 Northern considers highly liquid investments with insignificant interest rate risk and original maturities to the Company of three months or less to be cash equivalents.
 Cash equivalents consist primarily of interest-bearing bank accounts and money market funds.
 The Company’s cash positions represent assets held in checking and money market accounts.
 These assets are generally available on a daily or weekly basis and are highly liquid in nature.
 Due to the balances being greater than $250,000, the Company does not have FDIC coverage on the entire amount of bank deposits.
 The Company believes this risk is minimal.
 In addition, the Company is subject to Security Investor Protection Corporation (“SIPC”) protection on a vast majority of its financial assets.

 Accounts receivable are carried on a gross basis, with no discounting.
 The Company regularly reviews all aged accounts receivable for collectability and establishes an allowance as necessary for individual customer balances.
-Accounts receivable not expected to be collected within the next twelve months are included within Other Noncurrent Assets, Net on the condensed balance sheets.

 Advances to Operators